The Animal Kingdom (1932 film): Writing

-The film is based on a 1932 play of the same name set in 1930s New York and Connecticut.
-Although the play emphasizes the estrangement between Tom and his father, who has never visited his son's house, before; and that Owen, his one "respectable gentleman" friend, introduced Cecelia to Tom, these two elements are not as significant in the film.
+The film is based on a 1932 play by Philip Barry of the same name set in 1930s New York and Connecticut.
+The film deviates from the play in two areas: the play emphasizes the estrangement between Tom and his father, who has never visited his son's house before; and Owen, his one "respectable gentleman" friend, introduced Cecelia to Tom.
+These two elements are not as significant in the film.

 Development

 Although RKO originally purchased the film rights to The Animal Kingdom as a vehicle for Ann Harding, Irene Dunne was substituted when scheduling conflicts arose with Harding.
-In an ironic twist, when filming of Smilin' Through did not finish on time and MGM refused to release Leslie Howard to RKO to begin filming The Animal Kingdom at the scheduled time, RKO realized Ann Harding would now be available and reassigned her to the rôle.
+In an ironic twist, when filming of Smilin' Through did not finish on time and MGM refused to release Leslie Howard to RKO to begin filming The Animal Kingdom at the scheduled time, RKO realized Ann Harding would now be available and reassigned her to the role.

 Reception

 According to RKO records the film had a loss of $110,000 during its first year of release, in 1932–33.